-- 2 Monday: Last day of classes. - 3-4 Tuesday Wednesday: Study days no classes. - 5 Thursday: Ascension Thursday University closed. - 6 Friday: Last day to submit Diploma Application online (via UIS) for May 2016 conferral.

-Final dissertation and theses must be submitted to the Dean's Office for May 2016 graduation by this date.
-Microfilm fees to be paid at this time.

-- 6-12 Friday Thursday: Final Examination Week. - TBA Saturday: Staten Island campus Commencement. - TBA Sunday: Queens campus Commencement.
+- 1-2 Tuesday Wednesday: Snow/Study No Classes. - Friday: Graduate Division of St. John's College of Liberal Arts and Sciences Final copies of dissertations and theses must be submitted to the Dean's Office for May 2018 graduation by this date.
+Microfilm fee to be paid at this time. - 9 Wednesday: Last day to submit Diploma Application online (via UIS) for May 2018 conferral. - 3-9 Thursday- Wednesday: Final Examination Week. - 10 Thursday: Ascension Thursday University Closed. - TBD Staten Island campus Commencement. - TBD Queens campus Commencement.

+Summer 2018